andrewgdick/etc-coop-andrew/src/contents/posts/en/2024-03-29-the-etc-cooperative-goals-budget-and-AGM-reports-2024-en/index.md

 ## POW Summit 2024

 The inaugural POW Summit was held in Prague in late September 2023.
 This was co-hosted with Litecoin Foundation, and was organized to be back-to-back with Hackers Congress Paralelní Polis (HCPP).
 This was the ETC Cooperative’s first conference since October 2019.
-In 2024, the second POW Summit will be held in Frankfort between September 28 and 29.
+In 2024, the second POW Summit will be held, details of which will be announced soon.

 ## Development: Enhancing Client Stability and Functionality